Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/tests/testdata/about_test_files.md

 The two files that are most relevant are:
 - To run the code offline on a single user, use `--useCustomLogs sacct_output_single_user.txt`
 - To run the code on multiple users (either offline or without admin rights), use `--use_mock_agg_data`, which will use `extracted_multi_users.csv`.
-- To run only the database generation (and possibly frontend), bypassing the backend, use `aggregated_multi_users.csv`.

 The other files can mostly be ignored (although can occasionally be useful for debugging).